 Sometimes called “the crossroads of America,” Illinois benefits from a world-class infrastructure network, according to dceo.illinois.gov.

 Chicago is the nation’s rail hub (all seven Class I freight railroads converge there), and O’Hare International Airport is one of the busiest in the world.
-The state’s central location has made it a hub for trucking and distributionon
+The state’s central location has made it a hub for trucking and distribution

 Illinois’s economy is thus a balanced mix of agribusiness, advanced manufacturing, energy, life sciences, finance, and logistics.
 State officials tout this diversity as a strength: Illinois is “strong in agribusiness and food processing and other industries including advanced manufacturing, energy, life sciences and biotech, business and professional services, and TDL (transportation, distribution & logistics)”.